9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 return unless  /^([0-9]+)\s*(?:(?:in|as)\s+)?(hex|hexadecimal|octal|oct|binary|base\s*([0-9]+))$/;
 ```

-You could also do it the other way like the [GoldenRatio Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GoldenRatio.pm) does.
+You could also do it the other way, like the [GoldenRatio Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GoldenRatio.pm).

 ```perl
 if ($input =~ /^(?:(?:(\?)\s*:\s*(\d+(?:\.\d+)?))|(?:(\d+(?:\.\d+)?)\s*:\s*(\?)))$/) {
 ```

-Another technique is to use a hash to allow for specific query strings like the [GUID Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GUID.pm) does.
+Another technique is to use a hash to allow specific query strings, as the [GUID Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GUID.pm) does.

 ```
 return unless exists $guid{$_};
 ```

-In rare cases, trigger words don't work at all, for example when you need to trigger on sub-words.
-In those cases instead of using trigger words you can trigger on a regular expression like the [PrivateNetwork Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/PrivateNetwork.pm) does.
+In rare cases, trigger words don't work at all, e.g. when you need to trigger on sub-words.
+In those cases, instead of using trigger words you can trigger on a regular expression, like the [PrivateNetwork Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/PrivateNetwork.pm).

 **Handling the whole query.** In the Chars example, we handled the **remainder**.
 You can also handle:

 * query_raw - the actual (full) query
 * query - with extra whitespace removed
-* query_parts - query but, given as an array of words.
+* query_parts - like query but given as an array of words
 * query_nowhitespace - with whitespace totally removed
 * query_nowhitespace_nodash - with whitespace and dashes totally removed

 For example, the [Xor Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Xor.pm) handles query_raw and the [ABC Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/ABC.pm) handles query_parts.

 **Returning html**.
 Goodies return text instant answers by default, but could return simple html as well.
-In that case, simply attach the html version to the end of the return statement:
+In that case, simply attach the html version to the end of the return statement.

 ```perl
 return $text, html => $html